-Tips for Containing the Mess During a DIY Project
+Keeping the Workspace Clean During a DIY Project

-This is post was not written by Designs by Studio C but we do agree with the content.
+This article, Tips for Containing the Mess During a DIY Project, was not written by Designs by Studio C but we do agree with the content.
 Posts like this are what keeps Designs by Studio C able to provide more great DIY and home improvement content, plus free furniture plans!

 You may love to do it yourself.
 From remodeling a room to giving a space a bright new coat of paint, there’s so much that you can do to make your home your own.
 You can even build and create your own furniture to give that hand-made look and feel to everything you own.
 At the same time that DIY projects can be deeply rewarding, they can also cause a significant amount of mess and disarray.
 By keeping a few simple tips in mind, you can help to minimize the clean-up and maximize the pleasure for your next DIY initiative.